opensearch-project/documentation-website/_field-types/supported-field-types/derived.md

 ## Defining derived fields

-Derived fields can be defined [in index mappings](#defining-derived-fields-in-index-mappings) or [directly within the search request](#defining-and-searching-derived-fields-in-a-search-request).
+You can define derived fields [in index mappings](#defining-derived-fields-in-index-mappings) or [directly within the search request](#defining-and-searching-derived-fields-in-a-search-request).

 ## Example setup